Western Digital WD_BLACK SN7100 2TB M.2 SSD

 Model number WDS200T4X0E-00CJA0

-Storage capacity 2048 GB (1863 GiB)
+Capacity 2048 GB (1863 GiB)

-pSLC-Cache >300 GB approx.
+pSLC cache >300 GB approx.

 Read speed 7250 MB/s